Robert Halfon: Parliamentary career

+Halfon is a supporter of apprenticeships, and campaigned for a new university technical college to be built in Harlow, which opened in September 2014 as Sir Charles Kao UTC.
+He set up the Parliamentary Academy, which encourages MPs to employ apprentices in Parliament.

 On 18 July 2014, he was chosen by the Chancellor of the Exchequer, George Osborne, to be his Parliamentary Private Secretary.

+Halfon was re-elected as MP for Harlow at the 2015 general election with an increased vote share of 48.9% and an increased majority of 8,350.

 Between May 2015 and July 2016, Halfon served as Minister without Portfolio (attending Cabinet) and Deputy Chairman of the Conservative Party.
 From July 2016, he was Minister of State at the Department for Education, before being dismissed on 12 June 2017 by the Prime Minister Theresa May.